bmpi-dev/invest-alchemy/README.md

 - **About the slippage issue**: Since the underlying traded are daily level ETFs, the impact of slippage issues is minimal.
 - **No liquidity issues**: Because simulation trading cannot know the liquidity of the transaction of the day, such as A shares max up and down the restrictions caused the inability to deal, there is a certain deviation from the actual transaction, which is also the charm of the real deal, there is a certain amount of uncertainty brought about by the change.
+- **About dividends**: The robot trader will ignore the case of dividends on the holding position, because the calculation will be complicated.
+However, real user trader can manually record dividends as one transaction.

 ## Post